jandrewtorres/my-.vimrc-files/README.md

 ### Description
 This repository is my ~/.vim/ftplugin/ folder.

 These are bare-bones .vimrc files.
-No fancy external plugins, just what you need!
+No fancy external plugins, just what you need.
+My rule with .vimrc files is <b>Don't put any lines in your vimrc that you don't understand.</b> This is a good starting point.

 ### How to set up
 If your not familiar with ftplugin, it is a built-in plugin available to vim